 The Irish Youth Wind Ensemble was formed in 1985 by James Cavanagh and Colonel Fred O’Callaghan.
 It is one of the lasting legacies of European Music Year, when the Ensemble was one of many artistic initiatives throughout Ireland.
-That the IYWE has survived and flourished for over three decades is due to the enthusiasm and vision of its founders, the talent and enthusiasm of its members and the efforts and commitment volunteered by numerous supporters.
+That IYWE has survived and flourished for over three decades is due to the enthusiasm and vision of its founders, the talent and enthusiasm of its members and the efforts and commitment volunteered by numerous supporters.

 The group meets once every year for a week-long residential course in addition to other, shorter, gatherings and collaborations.
 The course commences with sectional rehearsals that are tutored by some of Ireland‘s finest professional wind, brass and percussion players.
 The Ensemble then move into intensive rehearsals which are followed by a series of concerts in Ireland.
 The IYWE have also toured abroad on numerous occasions.

-The ethos if the IYWE is to offer young wind, brass and percussion players an opportunity to study, perform and experience music specifically composed for the wind ensemble medium and to present music that otherwise would not be heard by Irish audiences.
+The ethos of IYWE is to offer young wind, brass and percussion players an opportunity to study, perform and experience music specifically composed for the wind ensemble medium and to present music that otherwise would not be heard by Irish audiences.
 As a result, the Wind Ensemble has had many world and Irish premieres.

 IYWE has commissioned works by Philip Martin, John Buckley, Fergus Johnston, Jennifer Walshe and John Kinsella.
 The group has also recorded a highly praised and well-received CD of Music entitled Where The Wind Blows (after the work by John Buckley for wind ensemble of the same name).
 A second CD – featuring a recording of their performance at the WASBE conference in 2007 – is also available to buy on Amazon and iTunes.

 James Cavanagh and Fred O’ Callaghan shared the podium until 1995.
-James Cavanagh was appointed Musical Director in 1995 and Ronan O’Reilly took over as Musical Director in 2008.
+James Cavanagh was appointed Musical Director in 1995 and Ronan O’Reilly took over as Artistic Director in 2008.
 Guest conductors who have worked with the group include Tim Reynish, John Wallace, John O’Connor, Fergus O’Carroll, William Halpin, Mark Armstrong and Wayne Jeffers.

-In the past, the IYWE have had the pleasure of working with Evelynn Glennie, Finghin Collins, Philip Martin and other distinguished soloists from Ireland and abroad.
+In the past, IYWE have had the pleasure of working with Evelynn Glennie, Finghin Collins, Philip Martin and other distinguished soloists from Ireland and abroad.
 Recent soloists have included Martin Johnson, cello; Gary Curtin, euphonium; James Dunne, percussion; Kenneth Edge, saxophone; Michael Marshall, trombone and Aileen Cahill, piano.

-Musical Director: Ronan O’Reilly
+Artistic Director: Ronan O’Reilly

-As an oboist and keyboard player, Ronan has performed in some of the most world-renowned venues such as Carnegie Hall, Boston Symphony Hall and Chicago Symphony Center.
-He has worked throughout his career with many ensembles including the RTÉ National Symphony Orchestra of Ireland, RTÉ Concert Orchestra, Ulster Orchestra, Lyric Opera and the Irish Chamber Orchestra and he has been a regular performer on national TV shows over the years.
+His musical career is now principally that of a conductor but also includes teaching, performing, recording, composing, arranging, adjudicating and examining.
+As an instrumentalist, Ronan has performed in some of the most world-renowned venues such as New York’s Carnegie Hall, Boston Symphony Hall and Chicago Symphony Centre.
+In his earlier years, he was an oboist and keyboard player with many ensembles including the RTÉ National Symphony Orchestra of Ireland, RTÉ Concert Orchestra, Ulster Orchestra, Lyric Opera and the Irish Chamber Orchestra and he has been a regular performer on National TV shows over the years.